1. The Vijayanagara Empire was founded in ___________.

 Explanation: Harihara and Bukka founded the empire to defend southern India from northern Muslim invasions.

-77. The Bahmani Sultanate was founded in 1347 CE by:
+77. The Bahmani Sultanate was founded in 1347 CE by___________.

 A) Hasan Gangu Bahman Shah